Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

-The following analysis utilizes a number of standard concepts and definitions.
-To reduce confusion and make referencing easier, we collect these definitions together in this subsection.
-Throughout the paper, $\mathbb{R}^{n}$ represents the $n$-dimensional Euclidean vector space, and $\|\cdot\|$ denotes the Euclidean norm.
-Bold lower case letters represent vectors and upper case letters represent matrices.
-Let $\bm{1} $ represent an $n$-dimensional vector, all of whose components equal 1.
-Similarly, let $\bm{0} $ represent an $n$-dimensional vector, all of whose components equal 0.
-For any two vectors, $\bm a, \bm b\in \mathbb{R}^n$, define the operations as
+The following analysis utilizes several standard concepts and definitions, which are consolidated to minimize confusion and facilitate referencing.
+Throughout the paper, $\mathbb{R}^{n}$ represents the $n$-dimensional Euclidean vector space, and $|\cdot|$ denotes the Euclidean norm.
+The bold lowercase letters represent vectors, and the uppercase letters represent matrices.
+Let $\bm{1}$ denote an $n$-dimensional vector whose components are all equal to 1.
+Similarly, let $\bm{0}$ denote an $n$-dimensional vector whose components are all equal to 0.
+For any two vectors $\bm{a}, \bm{b} \in \mathbb{R}^n$, the following operations are defined:

-As discussed in the introduction, many models have been proposed to describe the financial network.
-We adopt two of these typical models: one is the so-called E-N model, a groundbreaking work proposed by \cite{eisenberg2001systemic} that focuses on inter-lending among financial institutions and has attracted lots of attention in recent years, and the other one is the model of \cite{feinstein2017financial} that also follows the framework of the E-N model but further considers multiple external assets.
-To simplify our expression, we call it the extended E-N model.
+As noted in the Introduction, numerous models have been developed to characterize financial networks.
+In this paper, we adopt two of the most prominent frameworks.
+The first is the E–N model, a seminal contribution of \citet{eisenberg2001systemic}, which captures interbank liabilities and has attracted considerable attention in the literature.
+The second is the model proposed by \citet{feinstein2017financial}, which extends the E–N framework by incorporating multiple external assets.
+For brevity, we refer to this as the \textit{extended E–N model}.